alierfanianomidvar/semicolon/README.md

 defining the attributes and methods of the Pharmacy entity, and developing the Receipt API.
 She was also responsible for creating the project document and fixing API issues, as well as adding validation checks to ensure system accuracy.
-Additionally, she contributed to the implementation of some methods in the User module. user list, table component, some part of modal component, profile page, receipt page and list and some part of error handling in the front side.
+Additionally, she contributed to the implementation of some methods in the User module.
+Hamideh contributed to the front-end development by creating HTML, CSS, and JavaScript for a user list page, table component, parts of a modal component, profile page and receipt list and page and participating in error handling.

 #### `Ferdos Hajizadeh Chavari`